-When you’ve sustained a workplace injury, you need to remember that legal protections can help you secure the medical treatment and financial assistance you need.
+When you've sustained a workplace injury, you need to remember that legal protections such as workers' compensation claims can help you secure the medical treatment and financial assistance you need.

 If your medical practitioner advises you to take time off work you will usually be entitled to weekly payments of compensation, and payment of your reasonable medical expenses.

-What to consider before making a claim for workers’ compensation
+What to consider before making a workers' compensation claim

-1. Provide as many details as you can.
+1. Provide as many details of your workplace injury as you can.

 When you inform your GP of your workplace injury, they'll take a history and note what happened to you.
 It's crucial to take this opportunity to provide your doctor with accurate details of the incident, even if those details seem unimportant at the time.
 If there are any issues about the cause of your injury at a later date, your GP may need to know exactly how the work injury happened.